For the new recording, orchestrator Jason Carr has expanded the chamber-sized theatre orchestra of this Trevor Nunn-directed revival.

 Catherine Zeta-Jones and five-time Tony Award winner Angela Lansbury head the cast as Desiree and Madame Armfeldt, respectively.
 Sondheim and librettist Hugh Wheeler's A Little Night Music — the waltz-filled rumination on love — began previews Nov.
 24.

+Tommy Krasker, who has produced 12 albums of Sondheim music for several labels, including his own PS Classics, which he co-founded with Philip Chaffin, produces the new recording.
 This is the first Broadway revival of the acclaimed 1973 musical, suggested by the Ingmar Bergman film "Smiles of a Summer Night."
 The production is inspired by Nunn's recent London production.

 Zeta-Jones is making her Broadway debut in the role of Swedish actress Desirée Armfeldt opposite Lansbury as her wise mother Madame Armfeldt.